 - Overgrooming – especially around the perineum

 These signs are discussed in more detail in FLUTD – signs, causes and investigation.
-In some male cats with FIC, urethral blockage may also occur as a result of severe inflammation and spasm of the muscles surrounding the urethra, or if a urethral plug develops.
+As mentioned in some male cats with FIC, urethral blockage may also occur as a result of severe inflammation and spasm of the muscles surrounding the urethra, these cats may intermittently produce small volumes of urine so we would advise any cat with persistent signs of dysuria or stranguria is assessed by their veterinarian promptly.

 With FIC, many cats develop recurrent episodes of clinical signs.
 They may develop quite rapidly, and then often naturally subside and resolve over 5-10 days, only to recur again later.
 In severe cases, the signs can recur rapidly and frequently, and in some cats, the signs may persist for long periods.
 FIC can lead to severe bladder inflammation and the thickened bladder wall that develops may be difficult to distinguish from an underlying tumour without a biopsy.